danielbradley/Extract/README.md

 # Extract
  Daniel Bradley - daniel@crossadaptive.com

+Extract is Copyright 2011-2017 Daniel Robert Bradley

+Extract is distributed under the terms of the GNU General Public License Version 3, as is provided in the file GNU_GPL_License_v3.txt

 ## Introduction

 'Extract' is a command line tool for extracting SQL and other code